 - When the body mass index is between 15 - 19.9 kg/m2, a person is considered as underweight.

 - When the body mass index is between 20-24.9 kg/m2, a person is considered as normal.

 - When the body mass index of a person is between 25 - 29.9 kg/m2, a person is considered to be overweight

 - When the body mass index is 30 kg/m2 or over, a person is considered as obese.

 According to the studies, a person who has a body mass index of more than 30 have a reduced life expectancy of two to four years than a healthy person.
 And, a person with a body mass index more than 40 loses eight to ten years of their life.
 Body mass index is an indicator of body fat for both adults and children.
-It is noticed that the children of the same age and of similar body proportion but of different heights will have different body mass index values.
+It is noticed that the children of the same age and similar body proportion with different heights will have different body mass index values.
 It is recognized that women have more fat tissue than men at the body mass index.
-Also, during the course of the adult life both men and women lose their lean tissues and at body mass index, the proportion of fat in the old man or woman will be greater than the adult man and woman.
+Also, during adult life, both men and women lose their lean tissues.
+With the body mass index, the proportion of fat in the older man or woman will be higher than the adult man and woman.

 2. Type 2 Diabetes

 Diabetes is a disease that is characterized by the high level of blood glucose and the risk of developing Type 2 diabetes is determined by many factors and the development of insulin resistance plays an important role in the development of type 2 diabetes.
 Obesity is highly linked with diabetes and make the condition worse.
 According to one of the study, the prevalence of type 2 diabetes is 20 times more likely in those who have a body mass index greater than 35 kg/m2.
 Obesity has been a significant contributor to type 2 diabetes and around 80% of those who develop type 2 diabetes are found overweight or obese.